archethic-foundation/merkle-tree-benchmark/README.md

 # Merkle Tree Benchmark

 This program provide a benchmark tool to returns metrics about a merkle tree.
-The metrics are:

-- How many seconds to build a merkle tree within N transactions
-- How many seconds to verify the merkle tree within N transactions
-- How many seconds to check if a transaction belongs to the merkle tree within N transactions

 ## How to use